California was a free state. But there was still slavery. Now reparations are on the table.

 Coffey was able to make his way back to California, and this time successfully bought his freedom, and then the freedom of his wife and children.
 He became a leader in his community and helped build schools for Black children, who at the time were banned from public schools.
 Family legend has it the kids were taught by John Brown’s daughters.

 Michele Thompson, a retired civil servant in Walnut Creek, is Coffey’s great-great-granddaughter.
-His freedom papers passed down to her from her father, who was pioneering in his own way – he was the first black police officer in Oakland.
+His freedom papers passed down to her from her father, who was pioneering in his own way — he was the first Black police officer in Oakland.

-“I think of first-black-this, first-black-that with my father, and I think, ‘Hey, we’re not that far from slavery,'” Thompson told The Post in a phone interview.
+“I think of first-Black-this, first-Black-that with my father, and I think, ‘Hey, we’re not that far from slavery,'” Thompson told The Post in a phone interview.

-So with the new reparations law, would Thompson accept possible compensation the $6,000 stolen from her great-great-grandfather?
+So with the new reparations law, would Thompson accept possible compensation for the $6,000 stolen from her great-great-grandfather?
 It would be $200,000 today.

 She wouldn’t mind a check, but she isn’t seeking one, Thompson said.
 First of all, Coffey had nine kids, and some of them had a dozen kids each.
 There are a lot of relatives to split it with today, she said.